-"How long is the surgery suppose to last?"
+"How long is the surgery supposed to last?"
 Severus asked.

 "A few hours I think," May responded.

-"And I am going to guess that you will be skipping lectures that day, Cris?" questioned Lily.
+"And am I am correct in guessing you will be skipping lectures that day, Cris?" questioned Lily.

 Crispin hesitated for a moment and then nodded.